tsdmrfth/langtons-ant-server/README.md

 **Pipeline Steps:**
 1. Checkout code
-2. Enable Corepack then activate **Yarn 4.6.0** – matching the `packageManager` field
-3. Spin up a Node 24.x matrix runner
+2. Spin up a Node 24.x matrix runner
-4. Install dependencies with `yarn install --immutable` using the cached `yarn.lock`
+3. Install dependencies with `npm install`
-5. Check TypeScript compilation with `yarn check-typescript`
+4. Check TypeScript compilation with `npm run check-typescript`
-6. Execute the Jest test suite with `yarn test`
+5. Execute the Jest test suite with `npm test`
-7. **Automatic Heroku deployment** (only on successful CI completion)
+6. **Automatic Heroku deployment** (only on successful CI completion)

 The workflow fails fast on type errors or failing tests, ensuring only validated code reaches production.